be9904/be9904.github.io/_posts/2023-08-12-cloning-a-project.md

 ![Copy Link]({{site.baseurl}}/assets/img/2023-08-12-cloning-a-project/copy-link.PNG)

 ### Step 2.
 Clone Repository using GitHub Desktop
 Now we will clone the repository to the local computer.
-This can be done through Git Bash with some commands, but to make things easier, I will do this in [GitHub Desktop](https://desktop.github.com/).
+This can be done through Git Bash with some commands, but to make things easier, I will do this with [GitHub Desktop](https://desktop.github.com/).
 Install GitHub Desktop if you don't have it and navigate to **Clone Repository** (File > Clone Repository).

 ![Clone Repo]({{site.baseurl}}/assets/img/2023-08-12-cloning-a-project/clone.png)